BreastCare/BreastAlert Differential Temperature Sensor

 This Clinical Policy Bulletin addresses BreastCare/BreastAlert differential temperature sensor.

-The BreastCare DTS device (Life Medical Technologies, Fishkill, NY), previously known as BreastAlert Differential Temperature Sensor device (HumaScan, Inc., Cranford, NJ), which has been used to detect cancer and other heat-emitting medically significant breast disease, is considered experimental and investigational because there is insufficient scientific evidence in the medical literature to support its routine use in clinical practice and the effectiveness of this device has not been established.
+The BreastCare DTS device (Life Medical Technologies, Fishkill, NY), previously known as BreastAlert Differential Temperature Sensor device (HumaScan, Inc., Cranford, NJ), which has been used to detect cancer and other heat-emitting medically significant breast disease, is considered experimental, investigational, or unproven because there is insufficient scientific evidence in the medical literature to support its routine use in clinical practice and the effectiveness of this device has not been established.

 2. Related Policies